Jellyvision/lateralus/README.md

  - commit the new documentation
  - tag the new version
  - push to the repo.

-Bower files no longer require a `version` attribute and bower ignores then in lieu of git tags anyway!

 Once this is done, Travis will publish the change to NPM.